abhishekarya1/cachemeifyoucan/README.md

 - In-memory data store
 - Webpage scraping
 - HTML templating
-- Character encodings
+- Character encodings (bytes and strings)

 ### Endpoints
-`/` : A link is input on the page by the user and all `style` and `scripts` are stripped from it, only plain HTML is kept, hyperlinks are disabled too.
+**/** (`GET`, `POST`) : A link is input on the page by the user and all `<style>` and `<script>` are stripped from it, only plain HTML is kept, hyperlinks are disabled too.
 The plain HTML code is then encoded using [base64encoding](https://docs.python.org/3/library/base64.html).
-The base64code is searched in data store and if found, a previously generated shortid is returned to the user.
-If this is the first time that link is being shortened, then a shortid is generated (using Hashids library) based on the current timestamp and added to data store alongwith link and base64code.
+The `b64_code` is searched in data store and if found, a previously generated `shortid` is returned to the user.
+If this is the first time that link is being shortened, then a `shortie` is generated (using Hashids library) based on the current timestamp and added to data store alongwith `link` and `b64_code`.

-The link, shortid, and base64code is stored to redis following the given schema:
+The `link`, `shortid`, and `b64_code` is stored to redis following the given schema:
 ![redis_schema](/static/images/redis_schema.png)

-`/shortid` : shortid from the link is lookedup in data store and if not found an "Invalid shortlink!" message is shown to the user.
-If a valid shortid is found, then the corresponding base64code and link values are fetched.
-If the fetched link is up (returns a success response code) then user is redirected to it, else base64code fetched from store is decoded to display cached version of the webpage.
+**/shortid** (`GET`) : `shortid` from the link is lookedup in data store and if not found an "Invalid shortlink!" message is shown to the user.
+If a valid `shortid` is found, then the corresponding `b64_code` and link values are fetched.
+If the fetched link is up (returns a success response code 200) then user is redirected to it, else `b64_code` fetched from store is decoded to display cached version of the webpage.

 ### References